andrew-cruz/rshell/README.md

 single command line at a time of with n number of arguments.
 It then executes the commands and arguments using C++ syscalls in the order that it was written.
 The program is exited once the user types in “exit” into the command line.

 ## Known bugs
+* Needs to have well commented
+* Not enough sufficient test cases
+* Not executing commands with ;, &&, and ||
+* Doesn't comment out commands

 ### Rubric
 * 5 points for well commented code